OpenDSA/OpenDSA/RST/en/Glossary.rst

       If the freelist is empty, then a new object is allocated from :term:`free store`.

+   free tree
+      A connected, undirected graph with no simple cycles.
+      An equivalent definition is that a free tree is connected and has :math:`|\mathbf{V}| - 1` edges.

    full
    full tree
       A :term:`binary tree` is full if every :term:`node` is either a